-The Black Hoof in Toronto is serving exciting food in a restaurant that has a laid-back vibe.
+The Black Hoof in Toronto Canada is serving exciting food in a restaurant that has a laid-back vibe.
 When you eat at The Black Hoof, be sure to order the decadent foie and waffles.
 The innovative Toronto restaurant is now closed.

 To us, Canadian cuisine is defined by rusticity and ruggedness with a touch of eccentricity.